MurphyPone/murphypone.github.io/src/content/ml-4.md

 $H_{t+1}(a) = H_t(a) - \alpha (R_t - \bar{R_t})\pi_t(a), \forall a \neq A_t$,

-where $\alpha > 0$ is the step-size paramer, and $\bar{R_t} \in \R$ is the average of all the rewards up through and including $t$ which can be computed incrementall (2.3, 2.4 for stationary and nonstationary problems, respectively).  $\bar{R_t}$ is the benchmark reward against which each reward is compared.
+where $\alpha > 0$ is the step-size param, and $\bar{R_t} \in \R$ is the average of all the rewards up through and including $t$ which can be computed incrementally (2.3, 2.4 for stationary and nonstationary problems, respectively).  $\bar{R_t}$ is the benchmark reward against which each reward is compared.
 The probability of taking $A_t$ is increased/decreased relative to it's difference with the benchmark.
 Non-selected actions move in the opposite direction.

 Deeper insight can be gained by understanding it as a stochastic approximation to gradient ascent.
 In _exact_ gradient ascent, each preference $H_t(a)$ would be incrementing proportional to the increments effect on performance: